fmauquie/react-angular/README.md

 or to change the wrapper element to a `span` using the `wrapperTag` prop.

 ### API
-By referencing the `ReactAngular` component, you can get access to several component attributes that allow you to manipulate the created AngularJS structure:
+By referencing the `AngularTemplate` component, you can get access to several component attributes that allow you to manipulate the created AngularJS structure:

 - `$scope`: This is the scope used to compile the wrapper tag and the template.